You Will Need

 Put the page block down where it used to be, lining up the bottom edges against the back cover's endpaper.

 Take your time on this step.
-Paint glue around the sides of the cavity, and then run the brush over the bottom and sides multiple times to make sure the entire inside is evenly coated.
-(The wedge brush is good for working extra glue out of the corners and bottom edges.)
+Paint glue around the sides of the cavity and over the entire bottom.
+Run the brush over all surfaces multiple times to make sure the entire inside is evenly coated.
+The wedge brush is good for working extra glue out of the corners and bottom edges.

 The glue should be a solid coat, but not so thick that it runs down the sides or pools at the bottom.

-Step 34: Weight it down again and let it dry.
+Step 35: Weigh it down again and let it dry.

 Stage 5: Adding the magnets and finishing the book

 After the inside glue has dried, take the weight and the top slab off.